MEGH2008/Project-Aura-detecting-by-AI/README.md

   - Energy deposition
   - Used to distinguish EM vs. hadronic events

-All inputs are normalized or standardized during preprocessing.
+All inputs are normalised or standardised during preprocessing.

 ---